-The right graphic designer can help you complete projects efficiently while aligning your brand’s message with the right design.
-Making the wrong hire, however, can destroy all your efforts to create a good first impression with potential customers.
+The right designer can help you complete projects efficiently while aligning your brand’s message with the right design.
+The wrong person, however, can destroy your efforts to create a good first impression with potential customers.
 For this reason, asking your candidates the right graphic design interview questions is critical.

 Here are five general graphic design interview questions you can ask candidates to learn about their background and knowledge.

 My passion for design has been evident since I was young.
-My favorite hobby was sketching and drawing, and people always said that I was very creative.
+My favorite hobby was sketching and drawing; people always said I was very creative.
 I decided to become a graphic designer to harness and develop this creativity.

 Graphic design enables me to help my clients reach their target audience by sharing underlying brand messages through design.
 That’s why I opted for a bachelor’s degree in graphic design and, later, built a rewarding graphic design career.